Name: Rob Haccou

 Tags: Pop, Ballads, Rock, Rock ’n Roll, Country, Bluegrass,

-His first serious band ‘Turf‘ was contracted by the Ariola company and climbed the tip parade nr.
+His first serious band ‘Turf‘ was contracted (thanks to singer/composer/friend Willem Henneke) by the Ariola company and climbed the tip parade nr.
 14 in Holland with ‘Crime of Passion’ in 1980 plus a Dutch Television live concert (Vara’s Popkaravaan) together with the English band ‘XTC’.
 At that time he worked semi-professional.
 After 15 years of Turf his former drummer Frank Henneke invited him to join another band with an English singer/songwriter duo.
 They did a successful one-week-tour in Toulouse France.

-Nowadays he writes, records and mixes his own songs, sometimes with ‘a little help from his friend’ Willem Henneke singer/songwriter from Turf.
+Nowadays he writes, records and mixes his own songs (sometimes needing lyrical help from his friend Willem).

 In 2011 he became november’s, in 2012 february’s winner of the internet contest website ‘Battle of the Genres’, with some uploaded video’s.
 In 2012 he received a big compliment for his song ‘Why Grass Is Blue nr.
 2’, recorded when he played the banjo just for 5 months.
 This compliment came from no one less than banjo player Kelly Emerson, son of the famous Bill Emerson.